signalsandnoises/vermarish/README.md

 👋 Hi, I'm Rishabh!
-👾 I specialize in data science and software engineering.
+👾 I specialize in machine learning and scientific computing.
-🎓 I'm currently studying for a Master of Data Science degree at UC Irvine.
+🎓 I'm currently studying at UC Irvine with the Master of Data Science program.
-💼 I'm seeking an ML internship for Summer 2024.
+💼 I'm seeking an internship in machine learning, data science, or data engineering for Summer 2024.
-📊 My domain interests include rooting out bias in ML pipelines, mining time series/graphical data, and designing novel data interaction techniques.
+📊 My domain interests include rooting out bias in ML pipelines, mining time series/graphical data, and designing new ways to visualize and interact with data.
-🛠️ I especially enjoy deploying applications with machine learning models integrated, e.g. [Big Brother Barometer](https://github.com/vermarish/docs-BBBarometer), [LeagHue](https://github.com/vermarish/LeagHue).
+🛠️ Here are two of my latest end-to-end data science projects: [Big Brother Barometer](https://github.com/vermarish/docs-BBBarometer), [LeagHue](https://github.com/vermarish/LeagHue).
-🎵 I play guitar, bass, and drums, and I love the technical side of audio production.
+🎵 I play guitar, bass, and drums, and I produce my own music.
 📕 I enjoy reading fantasy, sci-fi, and horror stories.
 📝 You can find my full work profile on my [LinkedIn page](https://www.linkedin.com/in/vermarish/).